 The good news is that they don’t pose many oral health threats.
 Still, tonsil stones may be rather unpleasant.

 Identifying tonsil stones is recommended, no matter what your treatment preference.
 By knowing that you have them, you can take action to remove them.
-In addition, removing the tonsil stones will stop them from growing bigger and causing more annoyances and symptoms.
+In addition, removing the tonsil stones will stop them from growing bigger and causing more annoyance and symptoms.

 What are Tonsil Stones?